What Is VSCO App

-Originally started as VSCO Cam, VSCO began life as a simple filtering and editing app.
+Originally started as VSCO Cam, the VSCO app began life as a simple filtering and editing app.
 Today, however, it provides a world-wide social community for people to discover and explore other photographers as well as make connections.
-In this post, we break down for parents how the app works, why it’s trendy, why every teen you know is suddenly wearing oversized T-shirts, and what Bark now monitors on the platform.
+In this post, we break down for parents how the VSCO app works, why it’s trendy, why every teen you know is suddenly wearing oversized T-shirts, and what Bark now monitors on the platform.

-How VSCO Works
+How VSCO Pictures Work

 Much like on Instagram, VSCO users create accounts and profiles before posting photos.
-The app is less user-centric and more dedicated to the photography itself, allowing people to focus on specific types of photography like nature, portraits, locations, and more.
+The VSCO app is less user-centric and more dedicated to the photography itself, allowing people to focus on specific types of photography like nature, portraits, locations, and more.
 The interface is clean, sparse, and with only the bare minimum of text — no captions or comments to clog up the feed, and no hashtags that lead your kids down rabbit holes to potentially inappropriate posts.

 To create content, users upload photos and can then choose from a variety of filters to make them “pop.”
-VSCO also relies on a “freemium” model that tempts users with extra features like journaling, special filters, and advanced editing tools that are available for purchase.
+The VSCO app also relies on a “freemium” model that tempts users with extra features like journaling, special filters, and advanced editing tools that are available for purchase.

 Do You Know a “VSCO Girl”?